ExistedGit/Dota2Cheat/README.md

   * Shows Linken's Sphere effect on heroes
   * Renders any and all possible particles, including in FoW
   * Customizable enemy illusion coloring
+  * Shows trajectories of enemy projectiles like Mirana's arrow

 * Convars:
   * `sv_cheats` spoofing